 St Andrew’s is home to a fine long-standing choral tradition.
 The robed four-part choir (Soprano, Altos, Tenors and Basses) can be heard singing every Sunday morning at 10am, except the first Sunday of the month when it's 10.30am for the Family Service.
-On the fourth Sunday of the month at 5pm, they sing a traditional Choral Evensong which is a highlight for the choir and all who come to listen.
+On the third Sunday of the month at 5pm, they sing a traditional Choral Evensong which is a highlight for the choir and all who come to listen.

 The Choir sing a broad-ranging repertoire of music, hymns and anthems to support our worship, encompassing plainsong, polyphony, and contemporary works.
 There are also special services throughout the year, such as our candlelit Nine Lessons and Carols Service at Christmas.